jtannas/katachi/README.md

 Kt.compare(value: {a: 1}, shape: {a: Integer}).match? # => true
 ```

-By default no extra or missing hash keys are allowed.
+By default, no extra or missing hash keys are allowed.

 ```ruby
 # This will fail because `:b` is not in the shape